Adoptive cell transfer: History

 In 2016, researchers developed a technique that used cancer cells' RNA to produce T cells and an immune response.
 They encased the RNA in a negatively charged fatty membrane.
 In vivo, this electrical charge guided the particles towards the patient's dendritic immune cells that specify immune system targets.

 In 2017, researchers announced the first use of donor cells (rather than the patients' own cells) to defeat leukemia in two infants for whom other treatments had failed.
 The cells had four genetic modifications.
 Two were made using TALENs.
 One changed the cells so that they did not attack all the cells of another person.
 Another modification made tumor cells their target.

+As of February 2024, 27 advanced cell therapy products (CTPs) were approved by FDA.
+These included hematopoietic stem cell products (Hemacord, Clinimmune, Ducord, Lifesouth, Bloodworks, Allocord, Clevecord, and Omisirge); CART products (Kymriah, Yescarta, Tecartus, Breyanzi, Abecma, and Carvykti); gene therapies Zynteglo, Casgevy, Skysona, and Lyfgenia; and various other cell therapy products (Provenge, Laviv, Gintuit, Maci, Stratagraft, Rethymic, Lantidra, and Amtagvi).

 Process

 In melanoma, a resected melanoma specimen is digested into a single-cell suspension or divided into multiple tumor fragments.
 The result is individually grown in IL-2.
 Lymphocytes overgrow.
 They destroy the tumors in the sample within 2 to 3 weeks.
 They then produce pure cultures of lymphocytes that can be tested for reactivity against other tumors, in coculture assays.
 Individual cultures are then expanded in the presence of IL-2 and excess irradiated anti-CD3 antibodies.
 The latter targets the epsilon subunit within the human CD3 complex of the TCR.
 5–6 weeks after resecting the tumor, up to 1011 lymphocytes can be obtained.

 Prior to infusion, a lymphodepleting preparative regimen is undergone, typically 60 mg/kg cyclophosphamide for 2 days and 25 mg/m2 fludarabine administered for 5 days.
 This substantially increases infused cell persistence and the incidence and duration of clinical responses.
 Then cells and IL-2 at 720,000 IU/kg to tolerance are infused.

 Interleukin-21 may play an important role in enhancing the efficacy of T cell based in vitro therapies.

 In early trials, preparing engineered T cells cost $75,000 to manufacture cells for each patient.

 Interleukin-2 is normally added to the extracted T cells to boost their effectiveness, but in high doses it can have a toxic effect.
 The reduced number of injected T cells is accompanied by reduced IL-2, thereby reducing side effects.
 In vitro tests on melanoma and kidney cancer models met expectations.

 In 2016 Strep-tag II sequences were introduced into synthetic CAR or natural T-cell receptors to serve as a marker for identification, rapid purification, tailoring spacer length for optimal function and selective, antibody-coated, microbead-driven, large-scale expansion.
 This facilitates cGMP manufacturing of pure populations of engineered T cells and enables in vivo tracking and retrieval of transferred cells for downstream research applications.